A Receding Horizon Approach for Simultaneous Active Learning and Control using Gaussian Processes: Problem Formulation

 \section{Problem Formulation}

-In this section, we begin with a brief introduction to GPs, followed by a general Receding Horizon Active Learning and Control (RHALC) formulation in which the GPs are employed to model the system dynamics while the \emph{exact} conditional differential entropy is used as an optimization metric in active learning.
+In this section, we introduce a general Receding Horizon Active Learning and Control (RHALC) formulation in which the GPs are employed to model the system dynamics while the \emph{exact} conditional differential entropy is used as an optimization metric in active learning.